Caring For Older Adults With Confidence

 “Never be afraid to just DO or SAY something,” urges HealthInAging.com, “Don’t avoid getting in touch with someone to let them know you’ve heard about their illness.
 Don’t hesitate because you’re afraid you’re intruding on the person’s privacy.
-If you heard about their illness, it is no secret.
+If you have heard about their illness, it is no secret.
 Never fear calling or sending an email or a card.
 Show you care in any and every way.
 You’ll know by their response if it helps.”

 At Forward Day, we’re proud that our Shower Bay portable showers have helped caregivers to get their care recipients to bathe in private settings that can still be supervised.
 If you have any questions about how our Shower Bay portable showers can help the older adult in your life to bathe, please don’t hesitate to contact us to ask them.
 Give us a call at 1-877-223-8999 or email us at email@example.com.